 Our research into COVID-19

-A number of colleagues working in GFEI have begun research related to COVID-19.
+A number of colleagues working across GFEI have begun research related to COVID-19.

-- Professor Fiona Smith is Associate Director for AgriFood supply chains at GFEI.
+- Professor Fiona Smith (School of Law) is Associate Director for AgriFood supply chains at GFEI.
 She is an expert on international economic law and trade regulation.
 Download information about Professor Smith's recent work, which focuses on how the COVID-19 pandemic is affecting complex global food supply networks (PDF).
 Professor Smith also recently gave evidence to the House of Commons International Trade Committee on the effects of COVID-19 on international trade specifically related to food supply chains.

 - Professor Michael Cardwell and Dr Carrie Bradshaw, (both from the School of Law), have submitted evidence to the House of Commons on COVID-19 and food supply chains.
 Download the written evidence submitted by Professor Cardwell and Dr Bradshaw to the House of Commons on COVID-19 and food supply(PDF).
 Dr Bradshaw has also been invited to participate in Rebuilding a Resilient Britain: Supporting post-COVID-19 Recovery, an initiative organised by the Government Office for Science.

 - Dr Xiaohui Chen (School of Civil Engineering), has been looking at the long-term risks to land use and groundwater pollution following changes in the agriculture sector due to COVID-19.
 Read Dr Chen's article published in Environmental Geotechnics.

 - GCRF-Agricultural and Food System Resilience: Increasing Capacity and Advising Policy (AFRICAP) project researchers at the University of Leeds, in partnership with the Food Agriculture and Natural Resources Policy Analysis Network (FANRPAN), are evaluating ways of building resilience to multiple shocks and stresses within food systems in southern Africa.

-Dr Claire Quinn and Professor Andy Dougill are working with the University of Pretoria and FANRPAN to conduct analyses on the impact of past disease, climate and market shocks on African food systems with studies focused across Ghana, Kenya, Tanzania, Malawi, Zambia and South Africa.
+- Dr Claire Quinn and Professor Andy Dougill (both from the School of Earth and Environment) are working with the University of Pretoria and FANRPAN to conduct analyses on the impact of past disease, climate and market shocks on African food systems with studies focused across Ghana, Kenya, Tanzania, Malawi, Zambia and South Africa.

-Dr Effie Papargyropoulou is conducting research related to food waste prevention and food surplus redistribution in the commercial sector.
+- Dr Effie Papargyropoulou (School of Earth and Environment) is conducting research related to food waste prevention and food surplus redistribution in the commercial sector.
 This is highly relevant to current changes in the food supply chains due to COVID-19.